Automattic/jetpack/readme.txt

 * Improve the Content Options panel displayed in the Customizer with certain themes.
 * Simple Payments: improve the display of the payment items when used on your site.
 * Improve the display of the Facebook posts, images, and all other Facebook embeds in your posts.
+* Synchronize the author information for all published posts.

 **Bug fixes**
 * Contact Form: avoid errors in the post editor on sites using RTL languages.